lizzies/mcp_omni_connect-123445/docs/development/contributing.md

 # Contributing

-Thank you for your interest in contributing to MCPOmni Connect!
+Thank you for your interest in contributing to OmniCoreAgent!
 This project thrives on community contributions.

 ## Quick Links